 - Exchange-Traded Funds (ETFs)

-You’ll often hear ETFs compared to mutual funds in that both are made up of assets like stocks, bonds, and other commodities, but there are important differences.
+You’ll often hear ETFs compared to mutual funds in that both are made up of assets like stocks, bonds, and other securities, but there are important differences.
 Unlike mutual funds, ETFs trade like a stock and typically incur sales commission fees with every purchase.
 However, ETFs may have lower expenses than similar mutual funds as their operating expenses may be lower.
 Whereas ETF prices fluctuate throughout the day just like stocks, the price of a mutual fund does not vary as it is set at the end of each trading day.

-What Thrivent Mutual Funds Offers
+What Thrivent Mutual Funds offers

 Ultimately, choosing a mutual fund depends on your stage in life, financial goals and the level of risk you’re willing to take on in exchange for potential return.
 Our investment team brings deep expertise and proprietary research to actively managing each fund.
 When you choose to invest with Thrivent Mutual Funds, you’ll benefit from the expertise of our investment professionals and the convenience and choices we provide to make investing easier.